georgianaanton/training/README.md

 # training
-Project used for mentorship training
+Project used for mentorship training with Jenkins